pglpm/inferno/README.md

 ## Disclaimer

-No large language models were used in the production of this software and its documents.
+No large language models were used in the production of this software and of its documents.